Recrea-t/campinglamola/src/pages/gaials.en.md

 ---
 templateKey: gaials-page
 summary: >-

-  •

-  •	TV.

-  •

-  •

-  •	Blankets and pillows.

-  •	Sheets and towels are not included.
-They can be rented at reception.

-  •	Pets are not allowed.

   For 4 or 6 people

   The gaials are small and functional two-storey accommodations located in the upper part of the main building of the campsite.
 They are not at street level, but have a furnished terrace which is only shared with other gaials and each gaial has its own table and chairs.

   They all have the kitchen-dining room and bathroom on the lower floor and the layout of the rooms varies according to the gaial.
 The rooms are attic rooms; the four person gaials have two rooms and the six person ones have three.